 Desert View Drive & Watchtower

 The Desert View Drive is a 23-mile scenic drive that takes you past some of the Grand Canyon’s most beautiful views along the South Rim.
-Starting your visit with the Desert View Drive is a great way to get an overall look at what makes this park so spectacular.
+Starting your visit with cruising along Desert View Drive is a great way to get an overall look at what makes this park so spectacular.

 At the eastern end of the drive sits the Desert View Watchtower.
 The tower was constructed in 1932 and is inspired by the architecture of the Puebloan people who lived in the canyon many generations ago.

-The watchtower provides some of the best birds-eye views of the canyon, but the tower more than just another viewpoint.
-The bottom of the watchtower is home to one of the best retail shops in the park, so it’s a great place to do some souvenir shopping.
+The watchtower provides some of the best birds-eye views of the Grand Canyon, but the tower is more than just another viewpoint.
+The bottom of the watchtower is home to one of the best retail shops in the park (away from Grand Canyon Village), so it’s a great place to do some souvenir shopping.

 Desert View Cultural Demonstrations